polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ```

    > **Note**: The deployment takes about 30 minutes to complete.

+   > **Note**: If your deployment fails with the error **Cannot resolve host name**, error message, the retry the deployment.
+This issue is a result of waagent not setting up hostname in a stable way, which is expected to be fixed in the next image release of Suse Linux Enterprise Server.
+For details, refer to <https://github.com/Azure/WALinuxAgent/pull/1832>.

 ## Exercise 2: Validate and remove the single node HANA deployment